isaacullah/isaacullah.github.io/_posts/2016-06-02-Master-Packing-List-For-Overseas-Archaeological-Fieldwork.md

 - Checked luggage: You might want to consider a wheeled duffel that has some hideaway packpack straps so that you can hoist it on your back if you need to.
 If you work in some of the remoter places, this will be an essential feature for getting your stuff up and down stairs, over dirt or cobblestone streets, or onto the back of a donkey.

 - Plan on doing laundry weekly to biweekly.
 If you do laundry more frequently, you can bring fewer clothes.
 Quickdrying clothing (synthetics, merino wool) is especially useful if you are doing that laundry by hand.
 Merino wool has natural anitbacterial, sweat wicking, and temperature regulating properties.
 For this reason many travelers find it to be the superior material for their travel clothing.
 You can go several days between washes without it smelling rank.
 It is more expensive, however.
 I find that the Woolly Clothing Company make very good Merino wool products for reasonable prices, and recommend them.
 If Merino is out of your budget, consider synthetics made for athletic activties.
 Synthetics can stink more, so cloth that is treated with an antimicrobial treatment (silver-based usually) can be better options.
 Cotton certainly works, but it doesn't dry very fast, and also can harbor the stink of your unwashed boddy.
 Cotton-poly blends will be the best budget choice.
+With all that said, here's my typical laundry cycle: *Socks:* I use smartwool (merino) socks, and get two days use out of each pair, in the field or while traveling.
+I usually bring 4-5 pairs, and reserve one for non-field usage. *Underwear:* one day's use only, please.
+I usually bring about 8 pairs. *Field shirts:* I wear them two days in a row, even when I sweat through them.
+This gets me through a week on three shirts.
+You may have a lower tolerance. *Field pants:* Washing and drying field pants sucks, so I don't do it.
+I bring two pairs, wear one the first half of the season, and the other the second half. *Regular clothes:* You won't wear these much during the week.
+They don't need washing that often.
+I usually plan to do one major washing of regular clothes halfway through a season.
+Other folks are more persnickity about that.

 - Field clothing.
 In my experience there are three schools of thought on this.
 1) Buy stuff at the thrift store and dress like a hobo.
 Throw out anything too soiled or shredded at the end of the dig.
 2) Buy stuff at REI and dress in uber-technical outdoor gear.
 Mortgage your house to afford thes gear.
 3) By work gear (Carhartt, Dickies, etc.), and dress like a construction worker.
 Sweat like a hog in the desert heat.
 Personally, I borrow from all three approaches.
 I like some work gear: Dickies painter pants are great digging pants, RedWing boots are great digging boots.
 I like some outdoor gear: Prana make darn great pants for survey.
 But I also buy some things at the Goodwill: namely field shirts.
 In my experience, field shirts can last maybe two seasons.
 Field pants you might get 3-4 seasons.
 A good pair of boots can last 5-6 seasons.
 A good belt and a good hat can last a lifetime.
 Spend less on things that are going to wear out fast and aren't critical to your comfort, spend more on things that you need to be comfortable and/or that will last a long time.
 Buying used can be a more environmentally friendly option, but so can buying a high-quality item that will last longer.